drseg/swift-fsm/README.md

 //💥 error: logical clash
 ```

-The `.any` case already includes `.some(50)` and this specific case is therefore referenced ambiguously.
-It would however be possible to write the following:
+The `.any` case already includes all cases, creating ambiguity.
+It would be possible to write the following:

 ```swift
 try turnstile.buildTable(initialState: .locked) {